-The trophectoderm is also called the trophoblast or T cells.
+The trophectoderm can also be called the trophoblast or T cells.

-The trophectoderm is responsible for providing food to the developing embryo.
+The trophectoderm is responsible for providing food and chemical messages to the developing embryo.
 In addition to nourishing the cells of the embryo, it protects the inner cell mass (ICM) from the outside environment.
-The cells that make up the trophectoderm are the only cells of the pre-embryo that contact the uterine wall.
+The cells that make up the trophectoderm are the only cells of the embryo that contact the uterine wall.